Medical Speech-Language Pathology FAQ

-Can I apply to both the Core Speech-Language Pathology and the Medical Speech-Language Pathology Master’s programs?
+Can I apply to both the Core Speech-Language Pathology and the Medical Speech-Language Pathology master’s degree programs?

 Yes, students may apply to both programs within the same application.
-However, applicants must state a preference for either the Medical Speech-Language Pathology or Core Speech-Language Pathology program on their application.
-In addition, individuals are required to write a personal statement that specifically reflects their interests in the preferred program.
+However, applicants must state a preference for either the Core Speech-Language Pathology or Medical Speech-Language Pathology program on their application.
+In addition, individuals are required to write a personal statement which specifically reflects their interests in the preferred program.

-We do not accept transfer students into either of our Master of Sciences programs, Medical Speech-Language Pathology or Core Speech-Language Pathology.
+No. We do not accept transfer students into either of our Master of Science programs (Medical Speech-Language Pathology or Core Speech-Language Pathology)

-Can I transfer between the Core Speech-Language Pathology program and the Medical Speech-Language Pathology once admitted?
+Can I transfer between the Core Speech-Language Pathology program and the Medical Speech-Language Pathology once accepted?

 If admitted, may I defer entrance to the program?

-How many students are typically admitted to the Medical Speech-Language Pathology Program?
+How many students are admitted to the Medical Speech-Language Pathology Program?

 20–25 students are admitted each year.